Orthodontics: Straight-wire bracket prescriptions

 Rather than rely on the same bracket for all teeth, L.F.
 Andrews found a way to make different brackets for each tooth in the 1980s, thanks to the increased convenience of bonding.
 This adjustment enabled him to avoid having multiple bends in archwires that would have been needed to make up for variations in tooth anatomy.
-Ultimately, this led to what was termed as "straight-wire appliance" system - an edgewise appliance which greatly enhanced its efficiency.
+Ultimately, this led to what was termed a "straight-wire appliance" system – an edgewise appliance that greatly enhanced its efficiency.
 The modern edgewise appliance has slightly different construction than the original one.
 Instead of relying on faciolingual bends to accommodate variations among teeth, each bracket has a correspondingly varying base thickness depending on the tooth it is intended for.
 However, due to individual differences between teeth, this does not completely eliminate the need for compensating bends.
 Accurately placing the roots of many teeth requires angling brackets in relation to the long axis of the tooth.
 Traditionally, this mesiodistal root positioning necessitated using second-order, or tip, bends along the archwire.
 However, angling the bracket or bracket slot eliminates this need for bends.

 Given the discrepancies in inclination of facial surfaces across individual teeth, placing a twist, otherwise known as third-order or torque bends, into segments of each rectangular archwire was initially required with the edgewise appliance.
 These bends were necessary for all patients and wires, not just to avoid any unintentional movement of suitably placed teeth or when moving roots facially or lingually.
 Angulation of either brackets or slots can minimize the need for second-order or tip bends on archwires.
 Contemporary edgewise appliances come with brackets designed to adjust for any facial inclinations, thereby eliminating or reducing any third-order bends.
 These brackets already have angulation and torque values built in so that each rectangluar archwire can be contorted to form a custom fit without inadvertently shifting any correctly positioned teeth.
 Without bracket angulation and torque, second-order or tip bends would still be required on each patient's archwire.